HannachiHassen/Framework_Project/README.md

 * Create an object for AccountPage from LoginTest and perform required operations
 * Run the LoginTest to see, if this is executing so far.
 * Remove the email and password hardcoding and read them from the properties file
 * Write @AfterMethod to close the browser

+## Parameterize the Test by passing multiple sets of data from DataProvider annotated method

+* Create a DataProvider annotated method and pass the data to the Test annotated method

 ## Versioning